Caleb0523/roobet-crypto-casino-sports-betting/README.md

 - **Accepted Currencies:** Review the cryptocurrency options available for transactions.

 ## Features
-- **Diverse Casino Offerings:** A wide array of games such as Roobet Originals, live dealer games, and popular slots.
+- **Diverse Casino Offerings:** A wide array of games such as HOPIUMBET Originals, live dealer games, and popular slots.
 - **Sports Betting:** Offers betting options across multiple sports such as soccer, basketball, and more.
 - **Promotions:** Attractive promotions like Refer & Earn, bonus offerings, and a dedicated VIP club.
 - **Multi-Language Support:** Available in multiple languages to cater to a global audience.